-☐ Make Catch-up Contributions
+Make catch-up contributions

-Your plan may allow you to make "catch-up" contributions over and above the regular contribution limit if you are age 50 or older.
+Your plan may allow you to make "catchup" contributions over and above the regular contribution limit if you are age 50 or older.
+Also, if you are turning age 60 - 63 in 2025, new laws allow you to save even more than before.
 If possible, take advantage of the opportunity to give your retirement savings a boost.